BNeutral/discordJanitorBot/readme.md

 # Setup

-* Add the bot to your server using the link created at the discord dev page for the app, under OAuth2 submenu, by clicking the bot checkbox
+* Add the bot to your server using the link created at the discord dev page for the app, under OAuth2 submenu, by clicking the bot checkbox.
+Bot permissions needed are be manage messages, read messages, read message history.
 * Create a secrets.py file with the content:

 ```